thisMatter.comMoneyWills, Estates, and Trusts

 Loyalty

-The trustee owes a duty of loyalty to the beneficiaries, which is to say that the trust is only administered for their benefit—and for no one else's.
+The trustee owes a duty of loyalty to the beneficiaries, which is to say that the trust is only administered for their benefit — and for no one else's.

 Hence, the trustee has a duty against self-dealing which is construed broadly as including any transaction that benefits the trustee or his family or friends or anyone else who is not a trust beneficiary (UTC §802).
-Self-dealing is considered to be a breach of the duty of loyalty per se. the beneficiaries can hold the trustee liable for any loss or undue the transaction, or compel the trustee to transfer any profit to the trust.
+Self-dealing is considered a breach of the duty of loyalty per se. the beneficiaries can hold the trustee liable for any loss or undue the transaction, or compel the trustee to transfer any profit to the trust.

 There have been exceptions to self-dealing that can be waived either by the settlor or by all the beneficiaries if they are provided a full disclosure of the proposed transaction.
 The court can also allow a transaction.
 UTC §802(i) allows the court to appoint a special fiduciary to render a decision about a proposed transaction.
 However, even when self-dealing is authorized the transaction must still be reasonable and fair.